Travis Hunter, Colorado’s dynamic two-way star, wins the coveted 2024 Heisman Trophy

 By Homero De La Fuente, CNN

-Hunter excelled on both sides of the ball for the Buffs — as a wide receiver and cornerback.
+Hunter excelled as a wide receiver and cornerback for the Buffs.
 His offensive contributions included leading the Big 12 with 92 receptions and 14 touchdowns and ranked third with 1,152 receiving yards.

-He also excelled on defense – a rarity in today’s game – showcasing his versatility with four interceptions, 31 total tackles, 15 passes defended, and a pivotal game-winning forced fumble in an overtime win against Baylor.
+He was also dynamic on defense – a rarity in today’s game – showcasing his versatility with four interceptions, 31 total tackles, 15 passes defended, and a pivotal game-winning forced fumble in an overtime win against Baylor.

 He played 1,356 snaps on offense and defense in 12 games this season – 379 more than any other player in the FBS, according to ESPN.

-Note: Correction: An earlier version of this story misstated the number of Heisman Trophy recipients.
-Travis Hunter is the 90th winner of the award.